jangroth/aws-certification-notes/solutions-architect-professional.md

 * See also: <a href="https://www.awsgeek.com/AWS-Lambda/AWS-Lambda.jpg" target="_blank">AWS Geek 2020</a>
 * See also: <a href="https://www.awsgeek.com/AWS-Modern-App-Series/AWS-Lambda/AWS-Lambda.jpg" target="_blank">AWS Geek 2020</a>

+### Security/IAM
+* IAM Roles for Lambda to grant access to other AWS services
+* Resource-based Policies for Lambda (similar to S3 bucket policies):
+  * Allow other accounts to invoke or manage Lambda
+  * Allow other services to invoke or manage Lambda

 <a name="5_6_2"></a>
 ### [↖](#5_6)[↑](#5_6_1)[↓](#5_6_2_1) Managing Functions
 `triggers` -> `function & layers` -> `destinations`